eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-06-04-non-finite-provider-push/README.md

 ### Identify Non-Finite Data Flows

 A new `FinitenessEvaluator` interface will be added exposing the methods `isNonFinite(DataFlow dataflow)` and `isNonFinite(DataFlowStartMessage message)`.
 This model allows for custom implementations of ways to identify non-finite data.

 A default implementation will also be available, enabling Providers to indicate the finiteness of their data during Asset registration by setting a new property, `isNonFinite`, in the data address.
 By default, data will be considered finite and will only be treated as non-finite if `isNonFinite` is set to `true`.

 The following sections will describe how the `FinitenessEvaluator` will be used.

 ### Handle Non-Finite Data During Transfers

 With non-finite data, Transfer Processes will stay in the *STARTED* state until explicitly terminated or suspended by either the Consumer or Provider.
 Additionally, the implemented solution will also keep the corresponding Data Flow in the *STARTED* state after a data transfer, thereby preventing the completion of the Transfer Process.

+The implemented solution will adopt a fail-fast approach, terminating the Data Flow and Transfer Processes if an error occurs in any transfer.
+This ensures visibility on transfer failures, which would otherwise be undetected due to the asynchronous nature of data transfers.
+If the failed transfer is to be restarted, a new Transfer Process must be created.

 To achieve this, a new implementation of the `PipelineService` will be provided, allowing both finite and non-finite data to be transferred using the Provider-PUSH flow.
 This implementation will be similar to upstream's `PipelineServiceImpl`, with the following changes to the `transfer` method:

 - For finite data transfer, return a `CompletableFuture` with the transfer result (current behavior);
 - For failed non-finite data transfer, return a `CompletableFuture` with the failed transfer result;
 - For successful non-finite data transfer, return a `CompletableFuture` that never completes, preventing subsequent state transitions.

 ```java
 // Example implementation